rayaman/multi/README.md

 -----------------
 In regards to integrations, thread cancellation works slightly different for love2d and lanes.
 Within love2d I was unable to (To lazy to...) not use the multi library within the thread.
 A fix for this is to call `multi:Stop()` when you are done with your threaded code!
 This may change however if I find a way to work around this.
 In love2d in order to mimic the GLOBAL table I needed the library to constantly sync tha data...
 You can use the sThread.waitFor(varname), or sThread.hold(func) methods to sync the globals, to get the value instead of using GLOBAL and this could work.
 If you want to go this route I suggest setting multi.isRunning=true to prevent the auto runner from doing its thing!
 This will make the multi manager no longer function, but thats the point :P

 Another bug concerns the SystemThreadedJobQueue, Only 1 can be used for now...
-Vreating more may not be a good idea.
+Creating more may not be a good idea.

+And systemThreadedTables only supports 1 table between the main and worker thread!
+They do not work when shared between 2 or more threads.
+If you need that much flexiblity ust the GLOBAL table that all threads have.

+For module creators using this library.
+I suggest using SystemThreadedQueues for data transfer instead of SystemThreadedTables for rapid data transfer, If you plan on having Constants that will always be the same then a table is a good idea!
+They support up to **n** threads and can be messed with and abused as much as you want :D

+Love2D SystemThreadedTAbles do not send love2d userdata, use queues instead for that!

 Usage:</br>
 -----